gomi42/ShapeConverter/README.md

 * the generated data do not contain any transformations (one of the main goals of the ShapeConverter's generated code)
 * clipping regions are removed if possible or at least minimized and optimized
-* the XAML does not contain any transformation, the transformations are incorporated into the coordinates of each resulting shape so that a single `Geometry` is a valid shape without further information
+* the XAML does not contain any transformation, the transformations are incorporated into the coordinates of each resulting shape so that a single `Geometry` is a valid shape without further information needed
 * normalize the coordinates to the range 0..100 (default) to decouple the generated data from the designer's coordinate space
 * selectively deselect parts of the shape if the shape consists of multiple shapes
 * show a background checkboard to verify transparencies of the shape